jbouzekri/angular-gulp-skeleton/README.md

 _Note : Check the value of the seleniumJar in test/protractor.conf.js and verify that the version is the same that was downloaded._

+You can use `npm run-script protactor-webdriver` to download the selenium server jar.

 ### Configuration

 Configuration is located in :